stefernandes23/MBA-Data-Science-and-AI-/README.md

 ## 📫 Contact

-You can find me at:
+You can find us at:
 - [LinkedIn](https://www.linkedin.com/in/stephaniefernandes23/)
 - [Email](stephaniefernandes23@gmail.com)